 Do online education programs include field experiences?

 Many programs include supervised field experiences or practicum components.
-These are completed in approved educational settings regardless of delivery format.
+Student teaching placements are completed in approved educational settings regardless of delivery format.
+Most states require a minimum number of classroom observation and student teaching hours for licensure.

 What specializations are available in education programs?

-Common specializations include early childhood, elementary or secondary education by subject area, special education, curriculum and instruction, educational leadership, reading and literacy, and TESOL or ESL.
+Common specializations include early childhood education, elementary or secondary education by subject area, special education, curriculum and instruction, educational leadership, reading and literacy, and TESOL or ESL.
 Availability varies by institution and degree level.

 Program Snapshot